facebook/zstd/README.md

 Note that default build type is **release**.

+### VCPKG
+If you are using the [vcpkg](https://github.com/Microsoft/vcpkg/) dependency manager, you can build and install zstd with CMake integration in a single command:
+- `vcpkg install zstd`

 ### Visual Studio (Windows)

 Going into `build` directory, you will find additional possibilities: